Cybersecurity Compliance | | 23 min read

 Maintain inventories, testing evidence, monitoring plans, and risk decisions.

-Many contractors know they handle CUI.
-Fewer can clearly show where it enters, where it is stored, who accesses it, which systems process it, which cloud tools touch it, which subcontractors receive it, and how it is archived or destroyed.
+Many contractors can say, "We handle CUI."
+Fewer can prove where it enters, where it gets copied, where it is stored, which systems process it, who can access it, which tools index it, which providers touch it, which subcontractors receive it, and how it is retained, returned, destroyed, or decontrolled.

-GS Consulting helps government contractors map CUI, define CMMC scope, update SSPs, evaluate cloud and AI tools, review subcontractor data flows, and prepare practical assessment evidence.
+GS Consulting helps government contractors map CUI flows, define CMMC scope, update SSPs, classify assets, evaluate cloud, SaaS, MSP, MSSP, AI, and search tools, review subcontractor data flows, and prepare evidence that matches the real environment.

 Why a CUI Data Flow Map Matters for CMMC

-CMMC scoping starts with understanding where Federal Contract Information and CUI are processed, stored, or transmitted.
-For CMMC Level 2, scoping addresses CUI assets, security protection assets, contractor risk managed assets, specialized assets, and out-of-scope assets.
+For CMMC Level 2, scoping addresses CUI assets, security protection assets, contractor risk managed assets, specialized assets, and out of scope assets.

 What Is a CUI Data Flow Map?